Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 It's pity, yes.

-So now Levin has been tipped off that the people who owe her a bit of cash are probably
+So now Levin has been tipped off that the people who owe are a bit of cash.

 Yeah.

-But Marie's still trying to spread gossip about other people.
+But Marie's still trying to like spread gossip

 and she is such a spring.